 Protecting Your Job During Addiction Treatment

-We understand that the biggest worry you will have apart from being judged is as to whether it will affect your job or not.
-Well, the truth is, addiction treatment is like any other treatment, and it shouldn’t put your job security at risk.
+We understand that the biggest worry you will have, apart from being judged, is whether it will affect your job or not.
+The truth is, addiction treatment is like any other treatment, and it shouldn’t put your job security at risk.

-The first place you should be looking at starting is with the human resources department; your employer may also have an employee policy or staff handbook, these can be invaluable to you while trying to find out your rights as an employee.
+The first place you should be starting is with the human resources department.
+Your employer may also have an employee policy or staff handbook, these can be invaluable to you while trying to find out your rights as an employee.

 If possible, you should attempt to be as open and honest as possible when it comes to talking to your boss, but if this something you do not feel you are able to do, then you aren’t legally obliged to disclose anything you do not want to.